 Despite the promise of real-time visibility, supply chains continue to face data integration and interoperability challenges.
 Indeed, organizations struggle to achieve seamless integration due to legacy systems and disparate data formats.
 Moreover, they have to deal with data privacy and access issues.
 Further, these issues are compounded by the overwhelming volume of data that flows across supply chains.
 These challenges create visibility gaps, slow down decision-making, and increase risk.
 Further, companies find that traditional data integration approaches like API connectivity and data warehouses demand significant resources to implement and maintain.

 However, the biggest obstacle for data exchange and interoperability is not a technical or a financial challenge.
 On the contrary, the number one problem is that the data that we send does not get understood by the intended recipients.
 Specifically, transmissions are not correctly interpreted when the data crosses system or organizational boundaries.
-Indeed, these digital messages often get lost in translation.
-As a result, the data we rely on for shipment visibility is disjointed and yields little insights.
-Further, in many cases, it is stowed away in proprietary data silos that no one can access.
-To summarize, below are the major data Interoperability obstacles preventing total supply chain visibility.
+To highlight these issues, below are the major data Interoperability obstacles preventing total supply chain visibility.

 Five Data Interoperability Constraints Impeding Supply Chain Visibility